ramakrishnannec/isomerpages-ncss/_left-nav-two/a-donate.md

 ![Donate Banner](/images/Donate-banner_1.jpg "Donate Banner")

+Be part of the President’s Challenge and make someone’s wishes come true.
-Help those less fortunate in our communities and make a donation today.
+Help the less fortunate in our community and make a donation today.
 The funds raised will make a difference in their lives.

 Click [here](/whowesupport.md) to find out about the many organisations we raise funds for, who offer a wide range of services for the people under their care.